-These regulations are designed to impart on consumer rights when engaging with salesmen and in their home.
+These regulations are designed to impact on consumer rights when engaging with salesmen and in their home.

-The reasoning is to impart an equilibrium and fairness on the trans-action, as the sellers has an advantage in that generally people view their house as a home and have inbuilt decorum when in our own homes.
+The reasoning is to impart an equilibrium and fairness on the transaction, as the sellers have an advantage in that generally people view their house as a home and have inbuilt decorum when in our own homes.
 We as human find it harder to berate negotiate and challenge a salesman in our home, as they know where we live.
-Finally it’s always harder to ask someone to leave you home when you are responsible for inviting them in, in the first place.
+Finally, it’s always harder to ask someone to leave your home when you are responsible for inviting them in, in the first place.
 Always remember the salesman has a purpose and that is to sell to you.
-The regulations therefore give you a cooling off period no matter what you say and sign.
+The regulations, therefore, give you a cooling off period no matter what you say and sign.
 Most respectable sellers are grateful for the opportunity in putting their products/services before consumers and in their own homes and do act in a fair and reasonable manner

 Failure to provide this information is a criminal offence.